Updated: Jun 6, 2022

-What does a successful lesson plan look like?
+What is a successful lesson plan?
 You'll see things about reflection.
-Especially for an early educator, we want to know about your reflection and what are we going to do to grow and improve?
+Especially for an early educator, we want to know about your reflection and what we will do to grow and improve?

-Typically there's going to be a question about maybe something that was a little bit challenging for you, a hard time during teaching.
+Typically, there will be a question about maybe something a bit challenging for you, a hard time during teaching.

 Be honest about your weaknesses and how you are handling them.

-If you can, share a story or an example about your practicum experience.
+Share a story or an example about your practicum experience if you can.

 Classroom management will always be a big one.
 There's always going to be a question about classroom management.
 It could be a situational-type question.
-What if I gave you a scenario then I would say, and what if that didn't work out?
-In other words, you're being asked to think about classroom management on more than one level.
-Don't say I'll send them to the principal as your first step.
+What if I gave you a scenario, then I would say, and what if that didn't work out?
+In other words, think about classroom management on more than one level.
+Please don't say I'll send them to the principal as your first step.

 How will you use data to inform your teaching decision-making?